Medication-overuse headache is a cause of frequent headaches caused by taking painkillers or triptan medicines regularly for headaches or migraine.

 - Headache resolves or reverts to its previous pattern within two months of discontinuing overused medication.

 The headache must resolve (or revert to its previous pattern) within two months of cessation of overuse if the diagnosis is to be definite.
 Prior to this happening, your diagnosis will be 'probable medication-overuse headache'.
-It is only after you are better than you can be absolutely certain.
+It is only after you are better that you can be absolutely certain.

 Which medicines cause medication-overuse headache?